awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-sac.md

 ## Limitations<a name="sac-limitations"></a>

-If you launch an instance with an AMI that comes preconfigured with SAC, the EC2 services that rely on password retrieval will not work from the console\.
+If you enable SAC on an instance, the EC2 services that rely on password retrieval will not work from the Amazon EC2 console\.
+For example, EC2Launch, EC2Launch v2, and EC2Config will not be able to retrieve the Administrator password through the Amazon EC2 console\.

 ## Prerequisites<a name="sac-prerequisites"></a>